Waste Makes Haste: Bounded Time Protocols for Envy-Free Cake Cutting with Free Disposal: Tools

 \begin{lemma} (EFP Lemma) If a cake is partitioned to a set of $M \geq n$ pieces and each agent receives a single preferred piece from that set, then the allocation is \envyfree(n,M). \end{lemma} \begin{proof} Envy-freeness is obvious since each agent receives one of his best pieces.
 Proportionality is a result of the fact that the value functions of the agents are measures, so they are additive.
 The sum of the values of all pieces is the value of the entire cake.
 Hence, by the pigeonhole principle, the value of any best piece is at least $1/M$ of the total cake value. \end{proof}

 Going back to our three-agents algorithm, we see that the algorithm partitions the cake to $M=4$ pieces.
 Hence, by the EFP lemma, it generates an \envyfree(3,4) allocation.
-This is only a warm-up algorithm; the algorithm of Section \ref{sec:3-agents} generates \envyfree(3,3) allocations, which are optimal (in terms of proportionality) for 3 agents.
+This is only a warm-up algorithm; the algorithm of Section \ref{sec:3-agents} generates an \envyfree(3,3) allocation, which are optimal (in terms of proportionality) for 3 agents.

 Before continuing with more advanced division algorithms, we need two more tools: an assumption and a lemma.